LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/workflow.md

 This component has a single parameter `ex:MyModule/MyComponent#Name`, and its values are passed to the first argument of `MyComponent`'s constructor.

-Details on all available entries of a component can be found at TODO.
+Details on all available entries of a component can be found at [here](../../configuration/components/).

 The contents of this file can be made part of the main module file (such as `components/components.jsonld`), but when multiple components are available, separate files for each component should be created.